 *The Agency Audit Research Series, 2022 Research Results

-… as cohort Ethel Mertz, who without her, Lucy would never have had anyone to encourage the feats that made her a truly unmatched comic character.
+Vivian Vance (“I Love Lucy”)… without Vance as cohort Ethel Mertz, Lucille Ball would never have had anyone to encourage the feats that took Lucy’s comedic feats to another level.